Modern Slavery Statement 2022

-The Board of Trustees of The Disabilities Trust believe that driving out slavery in any form is fundamental to the aims of the Trust and, accordingly, have approved this statement.
+The Disabilities Trust takes the obligations established in the Modern Slavery Act 2015 extremely seriously.
+Modern slavery in any form is fundamentally opposed to the aims and ideals of the Trust and, accordingly, our Board of Trustees have approved this statement.

-The Disabilities Trust is a national charity and provider of specialist rehabilitation, care and support for adults with acquired brain injury, complex physical or learning disabilities and for people with autism, including those in education.
-Placements into our services are funded by local authorities, clinical commissioning groups and other organisations in the health and social sector, as well as directly by the individuals we support themselves.
+The Disabilities Trust is a national charity and provider of specialist rehabilitation, care and support for adults with acquired brain injuries.
+Placements into our services are funded by local authorities, clinical commissioning groups and other organisations in the health and social sector, as well as directly by the individuals we support.

-The Trust has a zero-tolerance approach to any form of modern slavery and is committed to acting ethically, and with integrity and transparency in all business dealings.
+The Trust maintains a zero-tolerance approach to any form of modern slavery and remains committed to acting ethically, and with integrity and transparency in all business dealings.
 We are aware of our responsibilities towards service users, employees and the local community and expect all suppliers to the Trust to adhere to the same ethical principles.

 Recruitment & Training

-Our staff and volunteers are all based in the UK and are largely directly employed and generally not in any category which is seen to be vulnerable to modern slavery in this country.
+Our staff and volunteers are all based in the UK and are largely directly employed and generally not in any category which is highlighted as vulnerable to modern slavery in this country.

 The Trust operates a robust recruitment process outlined in the Recruitment Policy, including conducting eligibility to work in the UK checks for all directly employed staff.
 We have an approved framework which is audited by the recruitment team to provide assurance that pre-employment clearance has been obtained for staff, to safeguard against human trafficking or individuals being forced to work against their will.
 Compliance documentation is further checked, prior to the commencement of employment by all managers.
 Spot checks are completed by the Trust’s recruitment team on a weekly basis and reports are available for audit purposes for agency staff compliance.